 Full ODOT design standards and specifications: This is required if ODOT owns and maintains the traffic signal.
 Full ODOT standards are contained in the ODOT Traffic Signal Design Manual and the ODOT Traffic Signal Policy and Guidelines.

 Partial ODOT design standards and specifications: This is allowed if a local agency maintains an ODOT owned traffic signal.
 This also applies to local agency owned traffic signals maintained by ODOT.
-The portions of the design and specifications that are not full ODOT standard are negotiated in the intergovernmental agreement (IGA) or directly with the traffic-roadway section during the design approval process.
+The portions of the design and specifications that are not full ODOT standard are negotiated in the intergovernmental agreement (IGA) or directly with the traffic engineering section during the design approval process.
 Generally the variance to ODOT standards is minor (e.g., the use of interior illuminated lane use signs).

 Full local agency design standards and specifications: This standard only applies to local agency owned and maintained traffic signals.
 As stated above, if the local agency will maintain an ODOT owned traffic signal then some of the local agency standards might be allowed through negotiation.